 Overall, the various countries do not make this easy, so the process for obtaining dual citizenship isn’t usually easy and/or quick!
 But the benefits for those who obtain it are usually worth the time and effort.

 So How Can a Professional Genealogist Really Help You?
 Great question!
-First, before you can start ordering records, you need to learn all the names of your ancestors, as well as the dates and places where their births, marriages and deaths occurred.
-Then you need to determine which records will be needed for your application, and find out where the applicable records are currently held and what the requirements are for obtaining copies.
-A professional genealogist can help you with all of that!
+First, before you can start ordering records, you need to learn all the names of your ancestors, as well as the dates and places where their births, marriages, and deaths occurred.
+Then you need to determine which records will be needed for your application and find out where the applicable records are currently held and what the requirements are for obtaining copies.

 Are you ready to undertake the adventure?
 Do you have questions regarding a specific country or your eligibility?
 Do you need help documenting your relationship to an ancestor?
 Contact us today for a free consultation.
 We would love to assist you, regardless of your current nationality.